Fauziahalsey/end-of-phase3-project/README.md

-Certainly, here's a basic README template for your patient management project:
+Certainly, here's a basic README template for a patient management project:

-markdown
-Copy code
 # Patient Management CLI

 The Patient Management CLI is a command-line application that allows you to manage patient records in a simple database.
 You can add patient names and phone numbers to keep track of your patients.